Blue Raven Solar vs. Go Solar Group Review

 Solar Panels Comparison

-Because of the way solar panels work, thy are the engine of a solar array.
+Because of the way solar panels work, they act as the engine of a solar array.
 They convert light from the sun into electricity so we can power our homes.
-The main features to look for when comparing solar panels is the wattage per solar panel and the panels’ composition (polycrystalline or monocrystalline).
+When comparing solar panels, look at the wattage, efficiency, and solar panel type.

 Blue Raven’s Solar Panels